 As GIMP 3.0 development has been going on, on the 7th of October 2020, GIMP 2.10.22 was released.
 This release is titled a bug fix, however it had severe effects on GIMP's functionality.
 Since then, thanks to the encoder libheif, it is now capable of supporting the AVIF image format natively, which means that you can import and export AV1-based AVIF images as you would any other supported format.When you export an image from the editor, select the file type "HEIF / AVIF" or use the extension ".avif."
-A prompt will appear in which you will be able to choose between several possible options.
+A prompt will appear in which you will be able to choose between several possible options on how the AVIF file should be saved.
 First, you will have the option to select the degree to which you want to preserve the quality of the image.
-We recommend a value above 20 and give you a more detailed comparison below this text.
+We recommend a value above 20.
+You can also save files with lossless compression.
 In addition, you can adjust the bit depth of the image.
 You can choose between 8, 10 or 12 bits per channel.
 The higher the bit depth, the greater the number of colors stored in your image.
 By way of comparison, JPG has 8 bits.
-So if you are not a photographer and only want to use AVIF images for your website, we recommend sticking to 8 bits.
+So if you are not a photographer and only want to use the AVIF format for images for your website, we recommend sticking to 8 bits and a lossy compression for low file size..

 If you look to have a lot of images converted, it's a lot easier to convert them all in one go.
 Make life easier for yourself by using our AVIF converter, which is free.